gerbera/gerbera/doc/config-import.rst

         * Optional

         Path to the directory containing the images to load.
 Relative paths are assumed to be under the server's home.
+        Drop your artists' images or logos for default containers here and they are displayed as thumbnail when browsing with a compatible client.
-        If the image is not found in that location, it is also searched in the physical folder itself
+        If the image is not found in that location, it is also searched in the physical folder itself.

         ::